What is temping and how can it help your career?

 And of course, while they’re seeing you, you’re seeing them.
 Temping is a great way to give a company a trial run.
 What’s the company culture like?
 How stressed do your colleagues seem?
 Do you actually enjoy the job or would you prefer to try something else now you’ve given it a go?

 Temping gave Frances a foot in the door at the Scottish Parliament.Watch video

 How to get into temping

 To get work as a temp, you need to register with a temping agency.
 There are lots of different types of agencies out there.
-Some cover fairly general areas such as admin or hospitality while others will be geared to placing graduates or those with expertise in a niche field.
-It’s worth looking around and registering with an agency which matches your career interests and skillset.
+Some cover fairly general areas such as admin or hospitality while others focus on placing graduates or those with expertise in a niche field.
+It’s worth looking around and registering with an agency that matches your career interests and skillset.

 Most temping agencies will expect you to sit a short computer test, submit a copy of your CV, and will want to meet you.
 This helps them match you with suitable vacancies.
-In some cases, you will then just be offered work but in others – especially for longer-term placements – someone from the company or organisation where you’ll be working may want to meet you first.
+In some cases, you will then just start work.
+Other times – especially for longer-term placements – someone from the company where you’ll be working may want to meet you first.